 - Persistent swelling in the legs

 - Deep vein thrombosis, cardiac and pulmonary complications

 Is it right for me?

 If you are bothered by excess fat deposits – located anywhere on your body – that don’t respond to diet or exercise, liposuction may be right for you.

 - Adults within 30% of their ideal weight who have firm, elastic skin and good muscle tone

 - Healthy individuals who do not have a life-threatening illness or medical conditions that can impair healing

 - Individuals with a positive outlook and specific goals in mind for body contouring

-It's very important to ask your plastic surgeon questions about your liposuction procedure.
-It's natural to feel some anxiety, whether it's excitement for your anticipated new look or a bit of preoperative stress.
-Don't be shy about discussing these feelings with your plastic surgeon.
+Be sure to ask questions: It’s very important to ask your plastic surgeon questions about your liposuction procedure.
+It’s natural to feel some anxiety, whether it’s excitement for your anticipated new look or a bit of preoperative stress.
+Don’t be shy about discussing these feelings with your plastic surgeon.

 Following your physician’s instructions is key to the success of your liposuction surgery.
 It is important that the surgical incisions are not subjected to excessive force, swelling, abrasion, or motion during the time of healing.
 Your doctor will give you specific instructions on how to care for yourself.